muhammedashfar7/Lapidify/_category/culture&customs.md

 ---
-name: culture&customs
+name: culture
-display_name: Culture & Customs
+display_name: Culture
 bg_color: faffee
 color: fff17c

 ---
+This section contains posts that are related to **culture** of various types.